tronprotocol/documentation/TRX/Tron-overview.md

 ## 3.2 Start the full node and solidity node
-Please follow the guide here to configure and deploy both nodes: https://github.com/tronprotocol/Documentation/blob/master/TRX/Solidity_and_Full_Node_Deployment_EN.md we also provide a script to deploy fullnode and soliditynode, please refer https://github.com/tronprotocol/TronDeployment/blob/master/README.md
+Please follow the guide here to configure and deploy both nodes: https://github.com/tronprotocol/Documentation/blob/master/TRX/Solidity_and_Full_Node_Deployment_EN.md
+We also provide a script to deploy fullnode and soliditynode, please refer https://github.com/tronprotocol/TronDeployment/blob/master/README.md

 # 4. Tron API
 Currently Tron only supports gRPC interfaces and not http interfaces.
 The grpc-gateway is for the use of debugging only and we strongly suggest that developers do not use it for development.